SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/pcr_plates.rst

 .. figure:: /images/score_pcr.png
   :align: center

 To verify the scoring of the gel image, re-open the plate view.
-It is possible to manually change the call by selecting the well in the plate viewer and changing the scoring in the drop-down menu.
+It is possible to manually change the call by selecting the well in the plate viewer and changing the reaction state in the drop-down menu.
+The program may score primer dimers in the gel, so if they are present, extra care should be taken and the calls double checked.

 .. figure:: /images/pcr_plate_with_gels.png
   :align: center